Afcon 2019: Injury rules Bafana Bafana midfielder Furman out of Namibia showdown | Goal.com

 The South Africa national team must beat Namibia in their 2019 Africa Cup of Nations (Afcon) encounter on Friday.

-According to reports, the SuperSport United midfielder is currently nursing a knee injury which will keep him out of the crunch tie set for Cairo’s Al-Salam Stadium.
+According to reports, the SuperSport United midfielder is currently nursing a knee injury which could keep him out of the crunch tie set for Cairo’s Al-Salam Stadium.
+Baxter will make a decision on Furman's chances after medical tests confirm the severity of his injury.

 Furman played 90 minutes in the heart of the park alongside Kamohelo Mokotjo where he put on a workmanlike performance against Ivory Coast.